 The polar bear is both the largest bear and the largest land carnivore in the world.
-Males can weigh up to 800 kilograms and reach three meters in length.
+Males can weigh up to 800 kilograms and reach three metres in length.
 They live throughout the ice-covered waters of the Arctic, found in Canada, Greenland, Russia, the United States (Alaska), and Norway.

 Some of the most amazing polar bear facts involve their physical appearance.
 Their skin is black, and they have thick translucent fur that reflects visible light, appearing white to our eyes.
-They have blue tongues and giant paws the size of dinner plates—about 30 centimeters wide.
+They have blue tongues and giant paws the size of dinner plates—about 30 centimetres wide.